OWASP/CheatSheetSeries/cheatsheets/C-Based_Toolchain_Hardening_Cheat_Sheet.md

 When you want the release build, Make will do nothing because it considers everything up to date despite the fact `CFLAGS` and `CXXFLAGS` have changed.
 Hence, your program will actually be in a debug configuration and risk a `SIGABRT` at runtime because debug instrumentation is present (recall `assert` calls `abort()` when `NDEBUG` is **not** defined).
 In essence, you have DoS'd yourself due to `make`.

-In addition, many projects do not honor the user's command line.
+In addition, many projects do not honor the user's command-line.
 ESAPI C++ does its best to ensure a user's flags are honored via `override` as shown above, but other projects do not.
 For example, consider a project that should be built with Position Independent Executable (PIE or ASLR) enabled and data execution prevention (DEP) enabled.
 Dismissing user settings combined with insecure out of the box settings (and not picking them up during auto-setup or auto-configure) means a program built with the following will likely have neither defense:

 ```bash
 make CFLAGS="-fPIE" CXXFLAGS="-fPIE" LDFLAGS="-pie -z,noexecstack, -z,noexecheap"